stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 row where the book is shelved in the stacks.
 Using the example call number, we will look through the stacks for the number `24`.
 Each library floor has a [floormaps](http://www.dartmouth.edu/~library/bakerberry/circ/stacksguides/) to help guide you; they are available in .pdf form or are posted on the wall of each floor, near the entrance.

-As you walk through the stacks, look on the ends of each row for signs describing the range of books held within the row.
-There you will see signs like the one pictured below.
+As you walk through the stacks, look on the ends of each row for signs describing the range of books held within the row such as the one below:
 <div style="text-align:center">{{< figure src="/img/stacks.jpg" >}}

 { *Use these signs to determine if a book is in the row*. }</div>